omari-kd/Environmental-Impact-on-Food-Production/README.md

 There appears to be a positive correlation between eutrophication and GHG emissions.
 A few food products (most likely beef (dairy and beef herd)) are extreme outliers, having both high eutrophication and high GHG emissions.
 Most food have relatively low eutrophication and GHG emissions, staying in the bottom-left region.

+**Supporting Research \
+**Higher levels of eutrophication increases greenhouse gas emissions to the atmosphere, the emission of CH~4~ have been observed to increase with eutrphication (DelSontro et al., 2018).

+**How eutrophication affects greenhouse gas emission:**

+Eutrophication leads to algal blooms, which, upon decompostion, deplete oxygen in the water, creating an environment where anaerobic bacteria thrive.
+These bacteria produce and release methane and nitrous oxide, both potent greenhouse gases (Science Daily, 2019).

 # Recommendations & Conclusion

 This section outlines evidence-based strategies to reduce the environmental impact of food production systems, focusing on land use optimisation, greenhouse gas emission reduction, freshwater conservation, water scarcity, eutrophication.
 These recommendations address the most resource-intensive food categories and propose sustainable alternatives.